DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Maeda teaches resin particles comprising a binder resin containing a polyester resin (a) ([0017]), and a polyester resin (b) ([0059]); wherein polyester resin (b) includes an amorphous polyester resin (b1) and a crystalline polyester resin (C) ([0061]).
 The gel fraction of the base particles is preferably 9% to 40% ([0057]).
-Exemplary toner (T-5) contains a gel fraction of 31%, and (T-8) contains a gel fraction of 40% (Table 2).
+Most of the exemplary toners contain gel fraction amounts between 18% and 31% (Table 2).
 The release agent may be an ester wax ([0081]), and it is contained in an amount of 1% to 20% by weight ([0083]).
-The resin particles further contain an aggregating agent that is preferably a metal salt, such as magnesium chloride, calcium chloride, aluminum chloride, or aluminum sulfate ([0110]).
-Exemplary toners (T-1) to (T-15) contain the divalent aggregating agent magnesium chloride ([0170-175]).
+The resin particles further contain an aggregating agent that is preferably a metal salt, with examples including magnesium chloride, calcium chloride, aluminum chloride, or aluminum sulfate ([0110]).
 The resin particles may further comprise a fluidizing agent as an external additive ([0085]).
 Maeda teaches that the toner may be used with a carrier to form a developer ([0129]).

 Madea teaches that the resin particles contain a colorant in an amount of 3% to 10% that may include yellow pigments, but is silent regarding the use of isoindoline pigments specifically ([0078]).
 Moriya teaches a toner containing the coloring agent C.I.
 Pigment Yellow 185, an isoindoline pigment, a binder resin, and an ester wax (Abstract).
-This pigment gives the toner excellent color reproducibility and light resistance ([0010],[0020]).
+Pigment Yellow 185 is a desirable yellow colorant, as it gives the toner excellent color reproducibility and light resistance ([0010],[0020]).
+When the pigment is used together with the ester wax, the colorant is “uniformly and favorably dispersed” ([0055] line 18-19), and “the deposition of the coloring agent on the surfaces of the toner particles is prevented to improve the charge stability, and therefore, a high-quality image can be obtained over a long period of time” ([0055] line 21-24).
 Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to have modified the toner of Maeda to having included the colorant C.I.
-Pigment Yellow 185 in order to produce a toner having excellent color reproducibility and light resistance.
+Pigment Yellow 185 in combination with the ester wax in order to produce a yellow toner having excellent color reproducibility, light resistance, and improved charge stability.

 Moriya is silent regarding the percentage of the pigment having an isoindoline skeleton present on the surface layer of the base particle relative to the entire pigment on the cross-section of the base particles.
-However, based on the components of the modified toner it would be expected to be less than 15%.
-Paragraph 70 of the specification of the instant application states that the dispersibility of the isoindoline pigment can be controlled by the type of agglomerating agents added in the agglomeration step (line 1-4).
-Maeda teaches magnesium chloride as the agglomerating agent, which is the same as Examples 2, 4, and 6 of the instant application.
-The combination of the isoindoline pigment with the agglomerating agent the gel fraction of the resin, and the ester wax would be expected to prevent the pigment from agglomerating at the surface of the toner particle.
+However, Moriya teaches that the deposition of the pigment on the surface of the toner is prevented ([0055],[0381]).
+Based on the components of the modified toner, the pigment would be prevented from aggregating at the surface of the toner, and satisfy the surface layer limitations of claims 1, 4, 13, and 20.
+Paragraph [0070] of the specification of the instant application states that the dispersibility of the isoindoline pigment can be controlled by the type of agglomerating agents added in the agglomeration step (line 1-4).
+Maeda teaches the aggregating agent is most preferably a metal salt of inorganic acids, with examples including sodium chloride, magnesium chloride, calcium chloride, aluminum chloride, aluminum sulfate, and calcium sulfate ([0110]).
+The instant application uses aluminum sulfate and magnesium chloride as the agglomerating agents for the exemplary toners.
+Paragraphs [0018], [0134], and [0137] of the instant specification also state that when the gel fraction is sufficient, the dispersibility of isoindoline pigments can be maintained and the localization of the pigment on the surface is prevented.
+The combination of the ester wax, agglomerating agent, and gel fraction in the modified toner of Maeda and Moriya would therefore all contribute to the dispersibility of the isoindoline pigment, and prevent it from agglomerating at the surface.

 Maeda teaches that the toner is used for the development of an electrostatic image ([0132]), but is silent regarding the image forming apparatus to create the image.
 Moriya teaches an image forming apparatus (Figure 1, 1) and method for forming images comprising an electrostatic latent image bearer 12, a latent image forming device 17, a developing device 14, a transfer roller 18, and a fixing device 30 ([0082-90]).
 The image forming apparatus contains a toner cartridge ([0010]).